-Throughout the school year we have opportunities to honor and recognize our students.
-When we do this we like very much to let the community share these occasions with us.
-We generally send pictures of these honors to the local paper.
+Throughout the school year, we have opportunities to honor and recognize our students.
+When we do this, we like to let the community share these occasions with us.
+We usually post pictures of these recognitions to our school social media accounts.

-It is the responsibility of the parent to notify the school office or classroom teacher in writing, with the accompanying parent signature each year you do not wish for your child's picture for academic, social or athletic endeavors to be published in a local paper.
+It is the responsibility of the parent to notify the school office or classroom teacher in writing, with the accompanying parent signature each year, if you do not wish for your child's picture for academic, social, or athletic endeavors to be published on social media or a newspaper.

-8th GRADE GRADUATION REQUIREMENTS
+8th GRADE PROMOTION TO HIGH SCHOOL CEREMONY REQUIREMENTS

 We look forward each year to our solemn ceremony, 8th grade graduation.
-The graduation ceremony is a celebration of the completion of one era and the beginning of another.
-In order to participate, a student must have passing grades and must be in good standing with county attendance policy.
-Graduation practice is held at 10:00 the day of graduation.
-Dress requirements are as follows:
+The promotion to high school ceremony is a celebration of the completion of one era and the beginning of another.
+In order to participate, a student must have passing grades and must be in good standing with the county attendance policy.
+Graduation practice is held the day of the promotion ceremony.